 - Children were expected to break completely with their past.

-- The private agency responsible for the public good comes into being, shifting the good of the commonweal to private enterprise.
+- The private agency responsible for the public good comes into being, shifting the notion of charity based on the commonweal to private enterprise.

 Cases in point